libapps/libapps-mirror/nassh/doc/FAQ.md

   section below.

-### How do I use Chrome OS window manager shortcuts?
+### How do I use ChromeOS window manager shortcuts?

-  In Chrome OS, Alt+- & Alt+= & Alt+[ & Alt+] are used to move windows around.
+  In ChromeOS, Alt+- & Alt+= & Alt+[ & Alt+] are used to move windows around.
   By default, hterm will capture these when using the Left Alt key.
-  In recent Chrome OS versions, the Right Alt key is not captured.
+  In recent ChromeOS versions, the Right Alt key is not captured.
   So you can use RightAlt+-/=/[/] keys even when running Secure Shell.

   If you really want to use the Left Alt key too, you can add custom bindings in